 What’s the bigger problem here?
 Panic, pandemic, stock market crash, economic slowdown, fear of large-scale retrenchments or lack of independence?

-Several highly qualified and experienced executives with immense expertise, are getting increasingly worried about the longevity of their employment, securing their future, and more.
+Several highly qualified leaders and top executives with immense expertise, are getting increasingly worried about the longevity of their employment, securing their future, and more.

 Here’s the thing to remember.